We're Open

 The resort is a popular choice with non-skiers thanks to the beautiful scenery, which is worth coming for alone - take a walk along one of the 110 km of winter footpaths, or even better on the 20km of snowshoeing trails.
 Children and adults alike will love the resort’s toboggan runs.

-Best time to ski Wengen
+Best Time to Visit Wengen

 Wengen has a lovely south-west facing aspect, meaning it catches the sun well throughout the season.
 Because of the altitude, Wengen is less snow sure in the early months of the season, but you can take the train up to Kleine Scheidegg and higher climes, where it’s more likely there is snow.
 The snow coverage is usually pretty good through to about April – lots of visitors appreciate the warmer weather later on in the season.
 Sometimes the run down to the village can get a little slushy in the afternoons on warm days, but you can avoid this by skiing early and taking the train back down in the afternoons.
 There are lots of snow cannons as well to supplement the snow coverage – over 50% slopes can be prepared with artificial snow.
 Thanks to the addition of the Männlichenbahn gondola, the queues for the train have gone down, and it’s rare that you have to wait a long time for a lift, even in peak season.